Issactly/MECHA-Pre-Alpha/README.md

 # MECHA Pre-Alpha
-two months to make my final project and prove i can learn on my own
+two months(ish) to make my final project and prove i can learn on my own